eu-ge-ne/enrouter-docs/apps/web/src/app/docs/start/content.md

 pnpm dev
 ```

-You've got a basic single page React application with only one page
+This sets up a basic single-page React application with a single route (`/`).
-available at `/` where you can click a button and increment the counter:
+On this page, you can click a button to increment a counter:

 ![Start 0](/start-0.png "Start 0")

-Let's add another page with same layout but different behavior: instead of
+Next, let’s add another page with the same layout but different behavior:
-incrementing the counter the button will be decrementing it.
+instead of incrementing the counter, the button will decrement it.

-We will put original page at `/incr`.
-The new page which you are going to create will be located at `/decr`.
+We’ll move the original page to `/incr`, and the new page you’ll create will be located at `/decr`.

-Indeed, we need a home page containing links to both pages.
+Finally, we’ll create a home page with links to both routes.

 ## Install enrouter

+Install enrouter using:

 ```bash
 pnpm add enrouter
 ```

-Add `enrouter` plugin to your `vite.config.ts`:
+Then, add the enrouter plugin to your `vite.config.ts`:

 ```ts
 // vite.config.ts